IIIF/cookbook-recipes/recipe/0026-toc-opera/index.md

 ## Use Case

+(Why does AV content have ToC?
+Navigation.
+Opera is a good example.
+Want to get to famous aria but need to jump to specific point using only slider is hard so ToC makes this easier.)
 An opera's table of contents can be hierarchically divided into acts, scenes, and arias.

 ## Implementation Notes